Who Are the Nicolaitans?

 Who are the Nicolaitans mentioned in the book of Revelation?
 What did they believe?
 Why does God say he HATES them?

-What did the Nicolaitans teach, and how did they behave, that garnered God's correction and the threat of punishment to those who followed their evil ways (Revelation 2:16)?
+What did the Nicolaitans teach?
+And how did they behave such that it garnered God's correction and the threat of punishment to those who followed their evil ways?

 "Like Simon Magus, whom the early apostles also confronted, the Nicolaitans introduced the concept of using the name of Jesus for commercial gain, dominance and control.
 After all, the concept had worked quite well in the pagan temples of the vast gentile world, generating wealth and revenue for many societies" (Nicholas and Xmas by C. Franklin).